 General Post Office, O’Connell Street Lower, Dublin 1

 Self-guided tour.
 Adults €14 (€12 when you book online); concessions.
 Book online in advance as this is a very busy visitor centre.
-Guided Tours are offered for individuals Mondays-Fridays and Sundays at 3.30 pm, and Saturdays at 11.00 am.
+Guided Tours are available every day except Sunday at 11.00 am and 2.30 pm; and on Sundays at 2.30 pm only.
 Pre-booking is not necessary (but an additional cost applies).
 Guided tours for groups (10 people and over) may be arranged by booking in advance with the reservations office (an additional cost applies).